abhi3940/HTM-4.0/README.md

 # SurgiLook.ai

-SurgiLook.ai is a generative model designed to create realistic before and after images of cosmetic surgery.
+SurgiLook.ai is webapp that uses a generative model designed to create realistic before and after images of cosmetic surgery.
 This tool serves as a visualization aid for doctors and patients to anticipate the potential outcomes of a surgical procedure before it takes place.

 ## Overview